Integrating View Conditions for Image Synthesis: Method

 In this equation, we use $O_s$ to represent the object within the source image $\mathbf{x}_s$, $A_s$ to denote the angle of this object in $\mathbf{x}_s$, $O_r$ to signify the reference object in the reference image $\mathbf{x}_r$, and $A_c$ to indicate the specific angle extracted from the text prompt $\mathbf{c}$.

 The four probabilistic models on the right side of the equation encompass various essential processes within our framework.
-These processes include object and angle extraction from the source image, angle extraction from the text prompt (as elaborated in Section \ref{LLM Planner}), synthesis of the reference object (as elaborated in Section \ref{Pose Estimation and Synthesis}), and the ultimate image synthesis procedure (as elaborated in Section \ref{Image Synthesis}).
+These processes include object and angle extraction from the source image, angle extraction from the text prompt (as elaborated in Sec. \ref{LLM Planner}), synthesis of the reference object (as elaborated in Sec. \ref{Pose Estimation and Synthesis}), and the ultimate image synthesis procedure (as elaborated in Sec. \ref{Image Synthesis}).
 We will now delve into each of these parts and explain how they are integrated.